Ekinoxis-evm/auktrafi_contracts/docs/README.md

-# 📊 Digital House - System Architecture
+# 📊 Auktrafi - System Architecture

-This document contains the system diagrams and contract flow for the Digital House night-by-night booking platform.
+This document contains the system diagrams and contract flow for the Auktrafi night-by-night booking platform.

 ---